Wisconsin Alcohol and Drug Use Statistics

 If you’re unsure as to whether or not your insurance plan will cover your treatment needs, the first thing you need to do is call the number on the back of your insurance card.
 By speaking directly with your insurance provider, you can find out everything you need to know about your coverage regarding rehab treatment and which facilities are in-network.

-You can also reach out to our helpline at (800) 662-HELP (4357) to find a drug and alcohol rehab in Wisconsin that works in-network with your insurance provider.
+You can also reach out to our helpline at 800-926-9037 (Who Answers?) to find a drug and alcohol rehab in Wisconsin that works in-network with your insurance provider.
 Our team of support specialists is always available to guide you through every possible option, whether you have insurance or not.

 How to Finance Drug and Alcohol Rehab in Wisconsin

 Insurance won’t always be enough for rehab depending on what type of treatment you need and how much you have to pay out-of-pocket for associated treatment costs.
 Whether you need supplemental funding for drug rehab in Wisconsin or don’t have any insurance at all, you have payment options.